jonobr1/two.js/README.md

 __This is considered alpha grade__.
 A two-dimensional drawing api meant for modern browsers.
 It is renderer agnostic enabling the same api to render in multiple contexts: webgl, canvas2d, and svg.

 ### Roadmap:
-+ Fix `webgl.getBoundingClientRect` to accommodate all curved shapes.
 + Optimize `webgl`.
 There are currently a lot of object replication.
 + Add svg import support.